Skip to Content

 • Implementing temporary changes to attendance, work arrangements, and workload when possible.

-• Approving requests for advance payments of bursaries or discretionary support.
+• Approving requests for advance payments of bursaries or discretionary support, ensuring that all appropriate financial support is provided.
+Contact our Student Funding Team for further information.

 • Facilitating access to counselling and other internal support services during college hours.